raoufkeskes/MiniPaintSoftware/README.md

 Execute the class EditorMain which is located on the  package pobj.pinboard.editor

 ## Unit Tests
-There are is a dedicated package for Unit Tests
+There is a dedicated package for Unit Tests